Best Ranger Beads for Pace Counting

 *Price at time of publishing; check for price changes or sales.

-Lethalife is just a handful of US military veterans running a small business, so it’s pretty cool that the top performer ended up being their ranger beads.
+Lifefficient is just a handful of US military veterans running a small business, so it’s pretty cool that the top performer ended up being their ranger beads.
 Their beads are consistent, and you can tell they are made with attention to detail.
-Matte black beads are non-reflective and the stringer is true 550 paracord (gutted for weight and bead tension).
-The beads hold their place well but are not difficult to move with one hand.

-If you need the best, pick up some Matte Ranger Beads for your kits, and don’t look back- just keep counting your way forward.
+If you need the best, pick up some Matte Lifefficient Ranger Beads for your kits, and don’t look back- just keep counting your way forward.

 Budget Ranger Beads